recognizegroup/filemanagerbundle/README.md

 Not setting the thumbnail directory has a significant performance impact.
 It means the complete files will be retrieved through php from the server instead of an image.

+If the thumbnail directory is set and the thumbnail strategy is set to all, thumbnails will be generated for ALL files when they are retrieved from the filemanager API.
+Otherwise, only indexed files have their thumbnails generated.

 If there are some files that don't have proper thumbnails, you can generate them using the following command